ONSdigital/dp-dd-csv-filter/README.md

 dp-csv-filter
 ================

-Application retrieves a specified CSV file from AWS s3 bucket,
+Application retrieves a specified CSV file from AWS s3 bucket, and filters it by dimension values.
+The output is then written to a new file in an AWS s3 bucket.

 The ```/filter``` endpoint accepts HTTP POST request with a FilterRequest body ```{"filePath": "$PATH_TO_FILE$"}```